safzanpirani/local-rag/docs/setup.md

 # Setup

-Before you get started with Local RAG, ensure you have:
+To get started with Local RAG, make sure you have:

 - A local [Ollama](https://github.com/ollama/ollama/) instance
 - At least one model available within